-The financial statements incorporated in this prospectus by reference to Norwegian Cruise Line Holdings Ltd.'s Current Report on Form 8-K dated May 5, 2020 and management's assessment of the effectiveness of internal control over financial reporting (which is included in Management's Annual Report on Internal Control over Financial Reporting) incorporated in this prospectus by reference to the Annual Report on Form 10-K of Norwegian Cruise Line Holdings Ltd. for the year ended December 31, 2019, have been so incorporated in reliance on the report (which contains an explanatory paragraph relating to the Company's ability to continue as a going concern as described in Note 2 to the financial statements) of PricewaterhouseCoopers LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
+The financial statements incorporated in this prospectus by reference to Norwegian Cruise Line Holdings Ltd.'s Current Report on Form 8-K dated July 8, 2020 and management's assessment of the effectiveness of internal control over financial reporting (which is included in Management's Annual Report on Internal Control over Financial Reporting) incorporated in this prospectus by reference to the Annual Report on Form 10-K of Norwegian Cruise Line Holdings Ltd. for the year ended December 31, 2019, have been so incorporated in reliance on the report (which contains an explanatory paragraph relating to the removal of substantial doubt about the Company's ability to continue as a going concern as described in Note 2 to the consolidated financial statements, and an emphasis of matter paragraph relating to the impact of COVID-19, and the Company's liquidity and management plans, as described in Note 2 to the consolidated financial statements) of PricewaterhouseCoopers LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.

-\$250,000,000 Ordinary Shares
+40,000,000 Ordinary Shares